 moment I get to make music.”

 Monica sings about being “cured with prayer and song.”
 No Depression describes her songwriting as “music to touch the gentle soul.”
 These songs are the healing balm we all need.
-“See Through” will be released on November 13 with two singles out in early fall.
+“See Through” was released on November 13, 2020.